YehudaGold/context-component/README.md

 }
 // For this you can use memorization package like 'memoize-one'.
 ```
-Or set the connect options.pure to false.
+or set the connect options.memo to false and not memorize the component.